HMS Meleager (1785): Career

 Between 20 May and 3 August 1800, Meleager captured further vessels.
 First, she detained the American ship Gadson, which was sailing from Porto Cavello to Charleston with indigo, coffee, and tobacco.
-Then with Crescent and Nimrod she took a Spanish felucca sailing from Havana to Vera Cruz and a Spanish xebec sailing from Campeachy to Havana.
+Then with Crescent and Nimrod she took a Spanish felucca sailing from Havana to Veracruz and a Spanish xebec sailing from Campeche to Havana.

 Next, Meleager took four more vessels: